jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     1. Social Justice and Action Committee name changed Peace and Social Concerns or Peace and Social Justice.
         Peace and Justice Committee for the final name of the committee.
-[Bill][BillDurland] expressed concerns with how the Philippines charity money.
-As Quakers how would we could donate for the Philippines.
+[Bill][BillDurland] expressed concerns with how the Philippines charity money was being spent.
+As Quakers how would we could donate for the Philippines?
 The floods in Colorado have collected $11 million but only $7 million distributed.
 Peace and Social Justice will look to collect money for the action of the meeting.
 [Genie][GenieDurland] will send around a note from ASFC on any opportunities for donation for Philippines.
-Send a check to [Ann] for support efforts to ASFC suggestion of [World Church Service]
+Send a check to [Ann][AnnDaugherty] for support efforts to ASFC suggestion of World Church Service.

         Other issue, Adult Education more of speaker bureau as a role.
 Several suggestions.
 One night was Mennonite, maybe a Baha'i hi group.
 Explore what they believe in and what a talk suggestion Peace and Justice some evening in Jan or